SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 COPY TO
 **********************

 ``COPY ...
-TO`` is a statement that can be used to export data from a SQream database table or query to a file on the file-system.
+TO`` is a statement that can be used to export data from a SQream database table or query to a file on the filesystem.

+In general, ``COPY`` moves data between filesystem files and SQream DB tables.

 .. note:: To copy data from a file to a table, see :ref:`COPY FROM<copy_from>`.